Urban Solutions

 Singapore International Transport Congress and Exhibition

-Key platform for all international urban mobility stakeholders to redefine the urban mobility landscape of tomorrow.
-Over the last three editions, more than 10,000 urban mobility thought leaders from around the world have come to network, share ideas and collaborate.
-The event features technical visits to exclusive sites only accessible by delegates.
+A key platform for international urban mobility stakeholders to redefine the transport landscape of tomorrow.
+Over the last three editions, more than 10,000 urban mobility thought leaders from around the world have come to network, share ideas and collaborate to driving meaningful progress in the urban mobility sector.
+The event offers exclusive technical visits, providing delegates with unique insights on Singapore’s innovative transport solutions.

 Read more >